 The informational role of media is at the same time grounded in a series of assumptions whose deconstruction weakens the taken-for-grantedness of this role.
 First, the information distribution process by (news) media is not a linear process, but open to a wide variety of interpretations by its audience members, which are not ideologically neutral.
 Second, the distributed information is not neutral either.
 On a first level the, problems of the selection and distribution of information and the related processes of societal surveillance has been part of academic scrutiny for decades.
-Only the question of whose information.
+Only the question of whose information will be offered illustrates the difficulties hidden behind the notion of information.
 Furthermore, it is epistemologically impossible to map out the exact boundaries between 'factual' information and the representations (or discourses) that information contains.
 Factuality builds on representational regimes that are unavoidable in their presence, varied in their nature, and at the same time targeted by hegemonic projects.